username29800/alpine-chroot-setup/README.md

 1. Make sure your Alpine base is installed (e.g. from `alpine-minirootfs`).
 This can be downloaded from alpine linux official homepage.
 2. Place this script (e.g. `setup.sh`) in your Alpine root filesystem.
-3. Make it executable by 'chmod +x setup.sh' or just run it using 'sh setup.sh'.
+3. Make it executable by 'chmod +x setup.sh' or (if you've done chroot) just run it using 'sh setup.sh'.
 4. Chroot(or proot) into the new root.
 5. Run as root: ./setup.sh